AAROC/IDPPublic/README.md

 IDPPublic
 =========

-Code for the front-end page of an home-less IDP storing identities in LDAP
+Code for the front-end of a Shibboleth Identity Provider, for homeless users.
+This package includes membership request workflow and annual expiration of membership.

+## Prerequisites
+In order to build this, you will need :
+  1. OpenJDK
+  1. Tomcat6 application server
+  2. mail.jar in the classpath

 Overview of functionality
 =========================